-John Adams (age 54) to John Quincy Adams (age 23) before Septe mber 8, 1790 Dear Sir all Personal Reflec Country should be h political subjects, let me Advise you to never lose sight of Decorum .
-Assume a Dignity above tions: and avoid as much as possible a Party [partisan] Spirit.
-The true Interest and honor of your e your only Object.
-And may you be a Terror to those evil Doers to whom Truth and Falsehood ort, honor but a Phantom [illusion], and their own insignificant importance their only objects dams's point of view changed since 1777, now that he is Vice President of the United States and his s on, a Harvard graduate, is setting up a law practice in Boston? · · · · · · · · · · · · · · · · · · · on, a Harvard graduate, is setting up a law practice in Boston?
+If you meddle with political subjects, let me Advise you to never lose sight of Decorum.
+Assume a Dignity above all Personal Reflections: and avoid as much as possible a Party [partisan] Spirit.
+The true Interest and honor of your Country should be your only Object.
+And may you be a Terror to those evil Doers to whom Truth and Falsehood are equally but sport, honor but a Phantom [illusion], and their own insignificant importance their only objects....
+John Adams

+How has John Adams's point of view changed since 1777, now that he is Vice President of the United States and his son, a Harvard graduate, is setting up a law practice in Boston?